dekuNukem/STM32_tutorials/README.md

 #### Board choices

 You'll want to get a dev board to learn the basics, and there simply aren't many around.
 ST makes a few themselves, and there are some cheap ones on eBay.
-We'll touch on this problem later, but know that it's not that much big of a problem for now.
+We'll touch on this problem later.

 #### Community and library support

 It's obvious that STM32 doesn't have as many community members as Arduino does, and as a result there aren't as many ready-to-use libraries available.
-Hopefully this guide will help with that, and we'll take a look at how to write your own libraries and converting existing Arduino libraries in a later lesson.
+We'll take a look at how to write your own libraries as well as converting existing Arduino libraries in a later lesson.

 ### Conclusion